We may receive compensation when you click on links to products from our partners.

 You will obviously have relevant coursework as part of your major, but you should also consider extra-curricular courses and seminars.
 Supplementing your courses with related classes is beneficial as well (such as business classes).
 Seminars provide an opportunity to meet other people who share the same industry or subject interests.
 You never know who you may meet.

 Get ahead of the curve (and your fellow graduates), leverage these tips and don’t wait for graduation to start building your career.
-There is no time like the present for maneuvering yourself towards the career path you desperately want.
+There is no time like the present for maneuvering yourself toward the career path you desperately want.